kcw00/cypress/README.md

 ## Handling errors

-If you see the Eslint error in your file,
+- If you see the Eslint error in your file,
 1. Install eslint-plugin-cypress
     `npm install eslint-plugin-cypress --save-dev`
 2. Change the config in .eslintrc.cjs
     add `"cypress/globals": true` into `"env"` section
     add `"react", "jest", "cypress"` into `"plugin"` section

-If you see the CypressError like the screenshot below,
+- If you see the CypressError like the screenshot below,
 ![Alt text](image/cypressError.png)
-1. Fix `npm run dev` script in the package.json of the frontend folder.
+1. Fix `npm run dev` script in the package.json in the frontend folder.
     ```javascript
     "dev": "vite --host"
     ```